AhmadMHawwash/10xarch/src/content/challenges/challenge-prompt.md

 1. **Requirements**
    - Be specific and measurable
-   - Include numbers where possible
+   - Consider both functional and non-functional aspects (but avoid being specific with numbers. e.g., "Handle 1000rpm")
-   - Consider both functional and non-functional aspects
+   - Ask for enhancements and improvements (e.g., "Reduce data access time to the client")

 2. **Hints**
    - Provide guidance without solutions